erikcheatham/WPFProjectCheatham/README.md

 a.
 Hide the Textbox and Button
 b.
 Change the text in the Label to “Here is the customer #X” where X was the number entered in the textbox.
 c.
 Present the Customer First Name, Last Name, and City in the window
 7. The deliverable for the project should be the full source code of the project in a zipped file.
-The project should be emailed to jpodolak@theparkingspot.com  and the developer should send a follow-up email to confirm receipt of the project email (in the event the attachment was blocked).
+The project should be emailed to the manager and the developer should send a follow-up email to confirm receipt of the project email (in the event the attachment was blocked).